DeClout says collateral, guarantee, change of control terms not unusual in S$10m loan

 Last week, DeClout subsidiary vCargo Cloud bought a stake in Indonesia firm Gatotkaca Trans Systemindo (GTS) for US$850,000.
 It also plans to extend GTS a loan of US$545,000.

-DeClout said legal due diligence was conducted on GTS in its filing to the Singapore bourse on Tuesday, and that none of the direcors of DeClout or VCC have any interest in the GTS investment, except through their respective shareholding interests in the company.
+DeClout said legal due diligence was conducted on GTS in its filing to the Singapore bourse on Tuesday, and that none of the directors of DeClout or VCC have any interest in the GTS investment, except through their respective shareholding interests in the company.

 DeClout is due to hold its annual general meeting on April 30.